 Course Registration for First-Year Law Students

-First year students do not have to register for classes in the fall.
-The Registrar’s Office enrolls first-year students in courses by section (Section 1, Section 2, Section 3, Section 4, Section 5, and Section 6).
+First year students do not have to register for classes in the fall; the Registrar’s Office will enroll first-year students in courses by section (Section 1, Section 2, Section 3, Section 4, Section 5, and Section 6).
 All first year students are required to take: Civil Procedure, Torts, Criminal Law, Constitutional Law, Contracts, and Legal Practice Skills (a yearlong course), as well as a regulatory elective and a general elective, taken in the spring.
 Students are required to register for spring courses during advance registration (in November).
 More information on spring registration is forthcoming.

 Resources for Reviewing the Curriculum

-- Course/Seminar/Clinic/Co-Curricular Listing Fall 2013 and Spring 2014 (each term is tabbed at the bottom of the excel spreadsheet) - first-year courses are listed at the top of the spreadsheet.
+- Course/Seminar/Clinic/Co-Curricular Listing - each term is tabbed at the bottom of the excel spreadsheet; first-year courses are listed at the top of the spreadsheet.

-- Academic Advising Resources - resources on navigating the course selection process and planning of your legal education.
+- Academic Advising Resources: Curricular Compass and other resources on navigating the course selection process and planning of your legal education.

-- Course Finder: to search and review the curriculum; review course descriptions, course concentration areas, and skills training options.
+- Course Finder: a tool to search and review the curriculum; review course descriptions, course concentration areas, and skills training options.

-- Advance Registration Instructions, for the upper-level (2L, 3L and LLM) students.
+- Advance Registration Instructions: for upper-level (2L, 3L and LLM) students.
 You may find this information helpful when making your spring elective course requests.